 Hanuma: Ha ha ha!
 Nothing much on the personal front Sandy.
 On the professional front, I am trying my best to play to my potential and see myself do well for India.

-Selection is not in our hands and we cannot control them.
-But, putting the best of our abilities is definitely in our hands.
+Putting the best of our abilities is definitely in our hands.
 I am giving my best and hope to continue representing our country in the International platform.

 Sandy: A few words about Hyderabad Local.